Ye Hongxing: East of Eden at Scream

 As if a comment on the character of the masses, the identifiable is transformed to function as a component in the complete works – but this is not to say that these small elements lose their uniqueness and importance.
 Upon closer inspection it becomes apparent that each sticker plays a vital role.

 There are even stickers of motivational text, like those an infant receives for their homework, which furthers the artist’s works as positively persuading individualism and collectivism simultaneously.
 Since Mao Zedong’s death in 1976, the West has influenced Chinese society and culture, but the artist retains Chinese aesthetics through the Asia-sourced stickers whilst teaming them with the chaotic and lively addition of Western culture.
 Like Internet pages, East of Eden’s stickers are densely pixelated and a bombardment of information, but most essentially, they are an intensification of motivation in East Asia.

-Ye Hongxing – East of Eden is at Scream until 7th December 2013, for further information visit here.
+Ye Hongxing: East of Eden is at Scream until 7th December 2013.
+For further information visit the gallery’s website here.